Ayine-nongre/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-current-working-directory prints the current working directory when run 1-listit lists the files in the current directory when run
+0-current_working_directory prints the current working directory when run 1-listit lists the files in the current directory when run 2-bring_me_home sends user to the home directory when run